 Application for Grant from the Foundation

-Persons may apply at any time for a Foundation grant, but are encouraged to do so as far in advance of the time the grant is needed as possible.
+Persons may apply at any time for a JJCF grant, but are encouraged to do so as far in advance of the time the grant is needed as possible.
 There are no pre-conditions to submitting an application, but grants will not be made until all conditions of the community service employment, association or project are in place.
-The Foundation will act on each application, and advise the applicant of the Foundation’s decision, as promptly as possible.
+The foundation will act on each application, and advise the applicant of the foundation’s decision, as promptly as possible.
 The completed application should be emailed to Eugene D. Cohen at [email protected].
 There are no upper or lower limits on the grants, but the higher the requested amount, the more it is hoped that the grantee will be obtaining a share of the project’s costs from an additional source.
-The application may be in any form, but should include at least the following information:
+The application may be in any form, but must address at least the following information:

 - How you heard of JJCF

-- Anyone receiving a grant will be required to submit various reports, including reports suitable for posting on the website either in document-form or web-form.
-As a result, the applicant should try to assure JJCF that he or she is prepared and able to provide articulate and insightful reports.
-In addition, the applicant should state a willingness to keep JJCF apprised of what he or she is doing after the grant project is complete with yearly updates.
+Report Submissions: Anyone receiving a grant will be required to submit various reports, including reports suitable for posting on the website.
+(See Grantees/Detail page, for report examples.)
+As a result, applicants should assure JJCF that they are prepared and able to provide articulate and insightful reports.
+All reports must be submitted in Word or other editable document, but JJCF will post all reports and resumes in PDF.
+Photos or other images in reports are welcome, but not required.
+In addition, applicants should state a willingness to keep JJCF apprised of what they are doing after the grant project is complete with brief yearly updates.

 Disbursement Schedule: In making its disbursements to the designated Section 501(c)(3) entity, JJCF has a strong preference that those disbursements be made in accordance with a schedule where the final disbursement is not made until the project is complete and all the requirements have been met.
 JJCF will work with each grantee in an effort to find a mutually-agreeable schedule for the disbursements.